PhilReedData/PhilReedData.github.io/dhll201703/ammo.md

 If you use Safari, Firefox or Chrome, you will see the JSON data in the browser, but as one long line with no colour or formatting.
 This is not very readable by people, although fine for computers.
 ![JSON response Safari](img/ammo-110.png)

-There is a way to make JSON data appear formatted with clear spacing and colouring.
+:bulb:  There is a way to make JSON data appear formatted with clear spacing and colouring.
 To do this, you may need to __install a browser add-on or extension__.
 - Chrome extension: [JSON Viewer](https://chrome.google.com/webstore/detail/json-viewer/gbmdgpbipfallnflgajpaliibnhdgobh?){:target="_blank"}
 - Firefox add-on: [JSONView](https://addons.mozilla.org/en-us/firefox/addon/jsonview/){:target="_blank"}
 - Alternatively, copy and paste the plain text JSON data into the [Online JSON Viewer](http://jsonviewer.stack.hu/){:target="_blank"} website.

 ![JSON response Chrome](img/ammo-130.png)
 Much better!
 We can now see the structure.